chrisnoonan98675/site/xl-release/how-to/configure-lock-tasks.markdown

 **When a task is locked, the following actions are available:**
 - Add or edit comments
 - Add watchers
+- Move - when moving a locked task inside a group or phase that is not locked
 - Complete a task
 - Retry a task
 - Abort a task